Bristol-Myers shares jump ahead of melanoma trial data

 The ASCO abstracts will be released from embargo at 6 p.m.
 EDT (2200 GMT)

-"One can only speculate some of that data has leaked - I am not privy to any leaked data, but that could be what's going on," Mark Schoenebaum, analyst at ISI Group, told clients in a conference call earlier on Wednesday.

-Traders appeared to be snapping up calls, establishing near-term bullish positions on the stock to position for further gains in the share price, according to Interactive Brokers Group options analyst Caitlin Duffy.
+Traders appear to be snapping up calls, establishing near-term bullish positions on the stock to position for further gains in the share price, according to Interactive Brokers Group options analyst Caitlin Duffy.

-Most of the action was focused on front-month May and June calls with intraday call volume exceeding open interest across several strike prices, Duffy said.
-Overall option volume on BMY was 9.5 times the daily average with 69,000 calls and 46,000 puts traded late on Wednesday, according to Trade Alert.
+Most of the action is focused on front month May and June calls with intraday volume call volume exceeding open interest across several strike prices, Duffy said.
+Overall option volume on BMY is 9.5 times the daily average with 69,000 calls and 46,000 puts traded late on Wednesday, according to Trade Alert.

 Call options give the buyer the right to purchase a stock at a given price by a certain date and are often used to express a bullish outlook.
 The May $45 strike calls were particularly active, with many bought for an average premium of 54 cents each, making them profitable if the stock settles above $45.54 by expiration at the end of this week.